blend-os/website/docs/install/post-install/intro.md

 #### :material-arrow-right-box: Entering containers

 There are multiple ways in which you can enter a container.
-The first one is to use [`user`](../../reference/utils/user.md) to enter a container, as shown below (terminal window on the host):
+The first one is to use {{ reference("utils", "user") }} to enter a container, as shown below (terminal window on the host):

 ```bash
 user shell my-first-container